mosteirodelandim/landim-website/README.md

 gatsby develop
 ```

+> **Note**
+>
+> When running `gatsby develop`, if you run into errors, try hard-refreshing the page.
+> Find out more in https://stackoverflow.com/questions/52121000/gatsby-cannot-read-property-component-src-pages-index-jsx-of-undefined.

 - To deploy the website:
 ```sh
 gatsby build
 ```

 This does a production build of the website and outputs the build static files into the ```public``` directory.
 After this:

 ```sh
 cd public
 surge